Hyperion101010/dns_app/README.md

-README file for my dcn problem 2 for lab3 project.
+README file for my dcn problem 2 for lab3.

 Happy coding!